 It is the first papal visit to Ireland in 39 years.

 Later on Sunday, 500,000 people are expected to gather in Phoenix Park in Dublin as the Pope celebrates Mass to close the World Meeting of Families.

 For latest news in Ghana, visit Graphic Online news headlines page Ghana news page

-His visit coincides with Catholic gathering, which is held every three years.
+His visit coincides with

 The popemobile was not the dinky one that carried John Paul II and it buzzed quickly through the crowds.